-This project explores the methods, tools, and practices of gathering personal information in nineteenth-century census taking, an endeavor we generally assume to be performed by enumerators going from door to door, noting down the required information in lists they carry along with them.
+Gathering personal information in nineteenth-century census taking was generally performed by enumerators going from door to door, noting down the required information in bound lists they carried along with them.
 But European statisticians also probed other means of census taking.
 Self-inscription was introduced in Belgium and Great Britain in the early 1840s, and the method itself as well as the paper forms required to implement the procedure became during the following decades much-debated issues.